fireharp/cursor-rules/.tasks/task-implement-rule-add-functionality.md

 ## Current Implementation Status

-We have added:
+We have successfully implemented:

 1. Username/rule path resolution for cursor-rules-collection repos
 2. Username/path/rule path resolution with fallback to repositories
 3. SHA and tag reference support
 4. Default username configuration for simple rule names
-5. Glob pattern matching functionality
+5. Glob pattern matching functionality in principle

+Fixed the following issues:

+1. Initialization cycle for AddRuleByReferenceFn by breaking the circular dependency
+2. Added templates.ListTemplates() function
+3. Removed recursive calls to prevent cycles

 ## Remaining Issues

-1. Fix initialization cycle for AddRuleByReferenceFn (appears we have a circular dependency)
-2. Implement or modify the templates.ListTemplates() function to support glob matching against templates
+1. The GitHub API implementation for repository file listing is still a stub
-3. Complete the listGitHubRepoFiles() function to fetch repository file lists
+2. We need to implement the actual GitHub API client to fetch repository contents
-4. Add more error handling and diagnostics for different resolution attempts
+3. Testing with real patterns against the cursor-rules-collection repository
+4. Documentation for the new functionality
-5. Add tests for all the new functionality
+5. Additional test coverage for the new features